-Valmet delivers process automation, machinery, equipment and services for the pulp, paper and energy industries.
-On the capital business side, the Group’s revenue arises from projects, the scope of which ranges from delivery of complete mill facilities on a turn-key basis to single section machine rebuilds.
-Service revenue comprises short-term and long-term maintenance contracts, smaller improvement and modifications, rebuilds, as well as sale of spare parts and consumables.
+Valmet delivers process automation, machinery, equipment and services for the pulp, paper, energy and other industries.
+On the capital business side, the Group’s revenue arises from projects, the scope of which ranges from delivery of complete mill facilities on a turnkey basis to single section machine rebuilds, that may or may not include process automation solutions.
+Service business revenue includes revenue from short-term and long-term maintenance contracts, smaller improvement and modification contracts, rebuilds, as well as sale of spare parts and consumables.

 Typical contract and project durations